Slaitroc/RicciPaoliGrisoni/RASD.md

 - **User**: Any registered entity on the S&C platform
 - **Internship**: The offer of a position provided by a company to one or more students.
 The position for a single student is temporary, but the offer remains active until it is removed from the platform.
 - **Recommendation Process**: The process of matching a Student with an Internship offered by a Company based on the Student's CV and the Internship's requirements made by the S&C platform.
 - **Recommendation/Match**: The result of the Recommendation Process.
-It's the match between a Student and an Internship.
+It is the match between a Student and an Internship.
 - **Spontaneous Application**: The process of a Student manually applying for an Internship that was not Matched through the Recommendation Process.
 - **Template Interview**: A collection of open-ended questions, quizzes and call that a Company can create.
 Each time a Company wants to interview a Student, they can select a Template Interview, or create a new one, and assign it to the Student.
 - **Interview**: The process of evaluating a Student's application for an Internship, done through a Template Interview.